Volume IAll features

 Mistakes from your real games.

 Everything you study means little if you don't reflect on the mistakes you actually make.
-ChessNotes connects to your chess.com account and downloads your recent games — up to 6,000 — in the background.
-Every game goes through Stockfish 17 and blunders (loss >= 150cp relative to your ELO) are identified and indexed.
+ChessNotes connects to your Chess.com account and downloads your recent games — up to 6,000 — in the background.
+Every game is replayed through Stockfish 17, which evaluates the position before and after each of your moves and flags the real centipawn drops (mistakes from 150cp, blunders from 300cp), skipping the opening and already-decided positions.

-• 01Link chess.com with a username: zero OAuth, zero password.
+• 01Link Chess.com with a username: zero OAuth, zero password.

 fig. 05Blunder review